Best First Foods for Baby-Led Weaning (Plus 10 Easy Recipes)

 When should I start baby-led weaning?

-Around 6 months, when your baby can sit up, shows interest in food, and has lost the tongue-thrust reflex.
+The recommendation is around the 6 month mark when your baby is sitting up, showing interest in food, and has lost the tongue-thrust reflex.

-How can I reduce the mess during BLW?
+How can I minimize the mess during baby-led weaning?

-Use a splash mat under the high chair, offer small amounts at a time, and embrace the mess as part of learning.
+You can have a splash mat underneath the high chair, or offer only small amounts at a time, but mostly its all part of learning!
+Embrace the mess!

 Should I avoid allergens during BLW?